Dec 21, 2020

 - Advanced electronic signature: This type of signature is presented as the most versatile one for all types of situations.
 As a requirement to be considered as advanced, the electronic signature must be linked to the signer in a unique and non-transferable way, allowing its exact identification and with sealed and subsequently unalterable data that link the signer with the document.
 A digital certificate is emitted and used within this kind of signature.

 - Qualified electronic signature: This signature must meet all the requirements of the advanced one with a radical difference: its creation must be done using a qualified certificate issued by a trusted service provider issuing entity.
-It is the e-signature necessary for procedures and processes related to public administration.
+It is the e-signature necessary for procedures and processes related to public administration or to processes that requires the verification of the identity of the person signing a document as if it was presential.

 Know in-depth in this article all the details about the qualified electronic signature.